Japan Coast Guard: National Headquarters

-The Japan Coast Guard Academy is a 4-year-training institution, located in Kure, Hiroshima prefecture, established within the Coast Guard for the purpose of training students to become officers.
-Graduates are given a bachelor's degree upon graduation.
-About 40 cadets graduate from the academy each year.
+The Japan Coast Guard Academy is a training institution, located in Kure, Hiroshima prefecture, established within the Coast Guard for the purpose of training cadets and officer candidates to become officers.
+Cadets of Regular Course are given a bachelor's degree upon graduation after four years of duration.
+About 60 cadets and 100 officer candidates graduate from the academy each year.

+The Japan Coast Guard School is a training institution, located in Maizuru, Kyoto prefecture, where students to become enlisted personnel or receive further education and training.
+Moji Branch is for training the qualified personnel until the age of 61 for vessels, aircraft, and radio communications, also providing specialized training (e.g. vessel traffic controlling).
+Miyagi Branch has flight programs for helicopter aviators, maintenance technicians and radio operators, meanwhile subordinating Kitakyushu Aviation Training Center has flight programs for airplane aviators.

 Operational units

 Regional organization

 The JCG has divided the nation into eleven regions to facilitate its coast guard operations.
 Each region maintains a Regional Coast Guard Headquarters, under which there are various Coast Guard Offices, Coast Guard Stations, Air Stations, Hydrographic Observatory, and Traffic Advisory Service Centers.